Baptism

 Reconciliation

-The Sacrament of Reconciliation is the ordinary way for one to receive Christ's gift of forgiveness for serious sins and for venial sins.
-The sacrament is offered weekly each Tuesday from 5:00 pm to 6:00 pm and Saturday from 9:00 am - 10:00 am.
+The Sacrament of Reconciliation is the ordinary way to receive Christ's gift of forgiveness for serious and venial sins.
+It is offered weekly on Tuesdays from 5:00 p.m. to 6:00 p.m. and Saturdays from 9:00 a.m. to 10:00 a.m.
 You can also call and schedule an appointment with one of the priests.

-Here at St. Malachy we prepare our second grade age children to celebrate the Sacrament of Reconciliation for the first time.
-There is home catechesis based upon curriculum provided at a meeting for parents and children to go through together.
-Registration is based upon second grade enrollment at St. Malachy School or St. Malachy Religious Education Programs with two years catechesis.
+Here at St. Malachy, we prepare our second-grade children to celebrate the Sacrament of Reconciliation for the first time.
+Home catechesis is based on a curriculum provided at a meeting for parents and children to go through together.
+Registration is based upon second-grade enrollment at St. Malachy School or St. Malachy Religious Education Programs with two years of catechesis.

 Eucharist

-The guidelines for receiving Holy Communion are as follows: for Catholics they should not be in the state of grave sin and they should have fasted at least one hour before Mass.
-Catholics believe that the celebration of the Eucharist is a sign of the reality of the oneness of faith, life and worship.
-Because of this members of non-Catholic churches are ordinarily not to receive Holy Communion.
+The guidelines for receiving Holy Communion are as follows: Catholics should not be in a state of grave sin and should have fasted at least one hour before Mass.
+Catholics believe that celebrating the Eucharist shows the reality of the oneness of faith, life, and worship.
+Because of this, members of non-Catholic churches are ordinarily not to receive Holy Communion.

 Confirmation

-The Sacrament of Confirmation is the third sacrament of initiation.
-When one receives it they are considered a full member of the Catholic Church.
-At St. Malachy, we prepare our 8th graders to receive the sacrament.
-As an adult, the sacrament is received along with the other sacraments of initiation after the person has completed the Rite of Christian Initiation for Adults (RCIA).
+The Sacrament of Confirmation, the third sacrament of initiation, is a significant milestone in our faith journey.
+It marks the moment when one becomes a full member of the Catholic Church.
+At St. Malachy, we, as a community, play a vital role in preparing our 8th graders to receive this sacrament.
+As an adult, the sacrament is received along with the other sacraments of initiation after the person has completed the Order of Christian Initiation for Adults (OCIA).

 Questions about the Confirmation process?
 Contact Catherine Horvath.